Georgetown Acceptance Rate: Class of 2030 Admissions Statistics

 RD application volumes have generally increased over the past several years, rising from about 13,600 for the Class of 2021 to nearly 19,000 for the Class of 2025, mirroring the same test-optional surge discussed earlier.

 The Class of 2024 stands out as an exception: with fewer students applying that year, the RD acceptance rate jumped to a record-high 19.48%.
-As application volumes rebounded and Georgetown reinstated its testing requirement, the RD acceptance rate fell again, reaching 12.31% for the Class of 2029, the lowest level in recent years.
+As application volumes rebounded and Georgetown reinstated its testing requirement, the RD acceptance rate fell again, reaching 14.55% for the Class of 2029.
+Class of 2030 RD figures are not yet available.

 Georgetown Transfer Acceptance Rate